-In this paper, we have shown how mixtures of g-priors may resolve several consistency issues that arise with fixed g-priors, while still providing computational tractability.
-Both real and simulated examples have demonstrated that the mixture g-priors perform as well as or better than other default choices.
-Because the global EB procedure must be approximated when the model space is too large to enumerate, the mixture g-priors such as the Zellner-Siow Cauchy prior or the hyper-gpriors provide excellent alternatives in terms of adaptivity and shrinkage properties and robustness to miss-specification of g, and still permit fast marginal likelihood calculations, a necessary feature for exploring high dimensional model spaces.
 Priors on the model space are also critical in model selection and deserve more attention.
-Many Bayesian variable selection implementations place independent Bernoulli(ω) priors on variable inclusion.
+Many Bayesian variable selection implementations place independent Bernoulli( $\omega$ ) priors on variable inclusion.
 Setting $\omega = 1/2$ corresponds to a uniform prior on the model space, which we have used throughout.
-Alternatively one may specicify a hierarchical model over the model space by placing a prior on ω and take a fully Bayesian or EB approach.
-For example, Cui and George (2007) use a uniform prior on ω which induces a uniform prior over the model size and therefore favors models with small or large sizes and contrast this to EB estimates of ω .
-Other types of priors include dilution priors (George 1999) that "dilute" probabilities across neighborhood of similar models, and priors that correct the so-called "selection effect" in choice among many models (Jeffreys 1961; Zellner and Min 1997).
+Alternatively, one may specify a hierarchical model over the model space by placing a prior on $\omega$ and take a fully Bayesian or EB approach.
+For example, Cui and George (2007) use a uniform prior on $\omega$ , which induces a uniform prior over the model size and, therefore, favors models with small or large sizes, and contrast this to EB estimates of $\omega$ .
+Other types of priors include dilution priors (George 1999), which "dilute" probabilities across neighborhood of similar models, and priors that correct the socalled "selection effect" in choice among many models (Jeffreys 1961; Zellner and Min 1997).

-While we have assumed that \mathbf{X}{γ} is full rank, the g-prior formulation may be extended to the nonfull rank setting such as in ANOVA models by replacing the inverse of $\mathbf{X}{\gamma}^T \mathbf{X}{\gamma}$ in the g-prior with a generalized inverse and p{γ} by the rank of the projection matrix.
-Because marginal likelihood calculations depend only on properties of the projection on the space spanned by \mathbf{X}{γ} (which is unique), results will not depend on the choice of generalized inverse.
-For the hyper-g priors, the rank p{γ} must be less than (n-3-a) in order for the Gaussian hypergeometric function to be finite and posterior distributions to be proper.
-For the Zellner-Siow priors, we require $p{\gamma} < n-2$.
-For the p > n setting, proper posterior distributions can be ensured by placing zero prior probability on models of rank greater than or equal to (n-3-a) or (n-2) for the hyper-g and Zellner-Siow priors, respectively.
-In the small n setting, this is not an unreasonable restriction.
+While we have assumed that $\mathbf{X}{\gamma}$ is full rank, the g-prior formulation may be extended to the non-full-rank setting such as in analysis of variance (ANOVA) models by replacing the inverse of $\mathbf{X}{\gamma}^T \mathbf{X}{\gamma}$ in the g prior with a generalized inverse and $p{\gamma}$ by the rank of the projection matrix.
+Because marginal likelihood calculations depend only on properties of the projection on the space spanned by $\mathbf{X}{\gamma}$ (which is unique), results will not depend on the choice of generalized inverse.
+For the hyper-g priors, the rank $p{\gamma}$ must be less than (n - 3 - a) in order for the Gaussian hypergeometric function to be finite and posterior distributions to be proper.
+For the Zellner-Siow priors, we require $p{\gamma} < n - 2$ .
+For the p > n setting, proper posterior distributions can be ensured by placing zero prior probability on models of rank greater than or equal to (n - 3 - a) or (n - 2) for the hyper-g and Zellner-Siow priors, respectively.
+In the small-n setting, this is not an unreasonable restriction.

-For the large p small n setting, independent priors on regression coefficients have become popular for inducing shrinkage (Wolfe, Godsill and Ng 2004; Johnstone and Silverman 2005).
-Many of these priors are represented as scale mixtures of normals and therefore may be thought of as scale mixtures of independent g-priors.
-In conjunction with point masses at zero, these independent g-priors also induce sparsity without restricting a priori the number of variables in the model, however, the induced prior distribution of the mean is no longer invariant to the choice of basis for a given model.
-Furthermore, closed form solutions for marginal likelihoods are no longer available and Monte Carlo methods must be used to explore both model spaces and parameter spaces.
-While beyond the scope of this paper, an unresolved and interesting issue is the recommendation of multivariate versus independent mixtures of g-priors.
+For the large-p, small-n setting, independent priors on regression coefficients have become popular for inducing shrinkage (Wolfe, Godsill, and Ng 2004; Johnstone and Silverman 2005).
+Many of these priors are represented as scale mixtures of normals and, therefore, may be thought of as scale mixtures of independent g priors.
+In conjunction with point masses at 0, these independent g priors also induce sparsity without restricting a priori the number of variables in the model; however, the induced prior distribution of the mean is no longer invariant to the choice of basis for a given model.
+Furthermore, closedform solutions for marginal likelihoods are no longer available and Monte Carlo methods must be used to explore both model spaces and parameter spaces.
+While beyond the scope of this article, an unresolved and interesting issue is the recommendation of multivariate versus independent mixtures of g priors.